 Sometimes it doesn't feel like there's time to stop and sit down for a meal.
 If you want a quick bite, may we recommend a heartier mini meal than, say, cotton candy, churros or ice cream?
 (We certainly enjoy these treats when visiting Universal Studios Hollywood, as well.
 You’ll just want some heartier food to keep you hoppin’ if you are skipping meals to save time.)
 Grab hot or cold items to go from the Studio Café in the Lower Lot and the Palace Café in the Upper Lot.
 You’ll find prepared salads, sandwiches and hot entrees (such as turkey legs), as well as fruit cups if you are just hopping through.
 Grab cold salads, sandwiches, fruit and bakery items from French Street Bistro in the Upper Lot.

-Eat a Meal like a Minion
+Eat a Meal or Dessert Like a Minion

 Enjoy an English Feast Like Harry Potter